EmirJSDev/resume-landing/README.md

 - **Vite**: Fast and modern build tool for web projects.
 - **Husky**: Pre-commit hooks for maintaining code quality.
 - **ESLint & Prettier**: Code linting and formatting tools.

+## 🖌️ Styling with Material-UI

+This project uses Material-UI for its components and styling.
+You can customize the theme by editing the theme provider in the application.
+For more details, visit the Material-UI documentation.

+🤝 Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests for improvements or new features.

 ## 📦 Installation